malcolmtzr/fxcoreAddrAnalytics/README.md

 How to use:
 1. After cloning the repository, install the dependencies from package.json

+In addressList.js:
-2. In addressList.js -> generateValidatorsFile(), change the name of the file to be written as accordingly
+2. In generateValidatorsFile, change the name of the file as accordingly
-3. In addressList.js -> generateDelegatorFiles(), use and adjust parameters of different methods available from services/delegators.js to get delegators of the desired range(s)
+3. In generateDelegators, use and adjust the methods available from services/delegator,js to get delegations of the desired range(s).
+Adjust return variables as accordingly.
+4. In generateDelegatorFiles, adjust the parameters and function body as according to how many files to be generated, and change file names to required names.
+Do note the variables you are passing into this method.
-4. Ensure that the names of the files being written are changed to reflect the appropriate data extracted
+5. Always ensure that the names of the files being written are changed to reflect the appropriate data extracted
-5. In addressList.js -> main(), change the argument for generating validators to MAINNET_VALIDATORS or TESTNET_VALIDATORS
-6. Comment out generateDelegatorsFiles in main and run in root: node addressList.js
-6. Comment out generateValidatorsFile in main and run in root: node addressList.js
+6. In main, follow the steps to run either Section A or section B, according to the files needed.

+Note:
+- To check for addresses that delegated in more than one FX range, you can use delegators.js -> compareCommonDelegatorAddr

-To print output to console, you'd have to download Code Runner extension, after that, you can simply right click -> Run code to generate a console output.
+- To print output to console on vscode, you'd have to download Code Runner extension, after that, you can simply right click -> Run code, to examine the output.